divinepatrick/Web3-Course/Final_Project/send-eth-dapp/README.md

 ## Overview

-This project is a simple decentralized application (DApp) built with Ethersjs, React and Vite that allows users to connect their MetaMask wallet, view their ETH balance, and send ETH to other Ethereum addresses.
-It uses the `ethers` library to interact with the Ethereum blockchain.
+This project is a decentralized application (DApp) built with React, Vite, and Ethers.js.
+It allows users to connect their MetaMask wallet, view their ETH balance, send ETH, and participate in a decentralized voting process on the Sepolia testnet.

 ## Features

--   **Connect Wallet:** You can Connect to the DApp using MetaMask.
+-  **Connect Wallet:** Connect your MetaMask wallet to the DApp.
--   **View Balance:** It will Display the connected wallet's ETH balance.
+-   **View Balance:** Display the connected wallet's ETH balance.
--   **Send ETH:** Plus you can Send ETH to other Ethereum addresses.
+-   **Send ETH:** Send ETH to other Ethereum addresses.
+-   **Voting Interface:**
+    - View two proposals and their real-time vote counts.
+    - Cast your vote for either proposal (one vote per account).
+    - See if you have already voted and which proposal you voted for.
+    - View the current winning proposal.
+    - Voting buttons are disabled if you have already voted.
+    - Real-time updates after voting.
+    - Transaction status indicators (pending, success, error).

 ## Technologies I Used